burkemw3/syncthingfuse/README.md

 SynthingFUSE is currently read-only.
 You can browse and view files but cannot write or modify them.
 (Supporting writes appears possible, but no one has put in the development effort, yet.)

-_SyncthingFUSE is currently an alpha release.
+_SyncthingFUSE is currently an early release.
 Since it's currently read-only, it poses a low threat to damaging your computer or Syncthing folders.
 There is some risk, however, and you assume all of that yourself._

 Getting Started
 ===============

 SyncthingFUSE follows many patterns of Syncthing, so you should be familiar with it before starting.
 Additionally, SyncthingFUSE requires at least one device running Syncthing.

-To get started, grab a [release](https://github.com/burkemw3/syncthingfuse/releases) for your operating system and unpack it.
-When you run the `syncthingfuse` binary, it will set itself up with some defaults and start.
+To get started, grab a [release](https://github.com/burkemw3/syncthingfuse/releases) for your operating system and run it.
+When you start the `syncthingfuse` binary, it will set itself up with some defaults and start.

 By default, a configuration UI is available in a browser at `http://127.0.0.1:8385` (If the default port is taken, check the output of the startup for the line `API listening on`).
 Upon visiting, you will see a UI similar (albeit uglier) to Syncthing.
 On the left are folders that are configured, and on the right are devices.